dewantrishasree17-dev/dewantrishasree17-dev/README.md

 ---

 ## Current Goals
-- Work on *real-world software projects*
+- Work on *Practical and data-driven projects*
-- Explore opportunities that connect *IT* and *Electrical Engineering*
+- Explore opportunities that connect *Data Analytics* and *Electrical Engineering*

 ---